 Remember to pass the allow_direct_debit=true field or click the Allow this customer to pay via his/her bank account option in the Customer Details page.

 You can request that you customer add a payment method.
 Navigate to Customers > [Customer Name] > Request Payment Method.
-An email will be send to the customer with instructions on how to add or update payment information.
+An email will be sent to the customer with instructions on how to add or update payment information.

 Ask the customer to add a payment method via the customer portal.